Thanksgiving Day without pumpkin pie isn’t anything worth celebrating in my book.

 With all the butter-laden veggies, breadcrumb-topped casseroles and warmed rolls on the menu, there’s plenty to avoid at the dinner table if you have food allergies.
 Pumpkin pie doesn’t have to be one of them!

-Last week I made homemade sweetened condensed milk with eight different types of sweeteners.
+Last week I made homemade sweetened condensed milk.
 Granted, I don’t need eight cups of this milk for my side dishes and desserts this week, but I was curious how sweetened condensed milk would turn out if it were made with maple syrup, honey or raw sugar.
 (It comes out pretty darn good, in case you’re curious too!)

 One batch of homemade coconut milk, tried two different sweeteners (organic coconut palm sugar and organic evaporated cane juice) and got to cooking.
 The results?